 With this program we plan to share a powerful true story of the deadly consequences of drinking and driving to youth and adults throughout California.

 If you are an educator, member of the Parent/Teachers Association (PTA), Youth Pastor, business owner, Director of any program, or another non profit organization, and you’d like us to come in and show this film to your group, we would love to go over the details in order to set up a meeting, and set a date for us to go in and share it with you.

 Maurice Johnson, living in Dallas, Texas has written a song close to his heart.
 “With this song “Drive Safe” I want to bring awareness to the youth & adults of the dangers as well as the consequences of being irresponsible and driving under the influence.
 The song features Dooney “Da Priest,” stated Johnson.

-Ivan Martinez and fellow students from Whittier, CA La Serna High School contacted FADD offices and asked for help with their booth at the health fair.
-FADD supplied them with educational awareness and prevention materials, including key chains to raise awareness with other high school students in their community.
+Ivan Martinez, (photo below on right); and fellow students from La Serna High School in Whittier, California contacted FADD and asked for help with their booth at the health fair.
+FADD supplied them with educational, awareness and prevention materials to raise awareness at special event.

 Research Report - The relationship between serious injury and blood alcohol concentration (BAC) in fatal motor vehicle accidents: BAC=0.01% is associated with significantly more dangerous accidents than BAC=0.00%

 Department of Sociology, University of California at San Diego, San Diego, CA, USA